 Before you need RTs, links, social pushes on your content, help others out.
 You’ll be amazed how often people will come and rally for you if you’ve helped them.

-Garrett French recently wrote a book on link building [enter AFFSUMMIT20 for 20 percent off].
+Garrett French recently wrote a book on link building.
 Wil’s not an affiliate for the book (or anything).
 He’s trying to be angelic and share it with us.
 That book blew his mind when he read it.

 Don’t ask for RTs and promotion.
 Make real relationships.
 Asking your friends to promote your stuff when it’s not worthy is crappy.